 - We have resumed routine American Citizen Services.
 Staffing is still reduced due to pandemic precautions, and there will be a limited number of interviews scheduled per week.
-Please go to our website, https://pa.usembassy.gov/u-s-citizen-services/, to schedule your appointment.
+Please click here to schedule your appointment.

 - If you need to request an emergency service, email your request to Panama-ACS@state.gov, and be sure to explain the nature of the emergency.

-- As of September 17, the Consular Section of the U.S. Embassy in Panama is able to process certain immigrant and non-immigrant visa services.
-If you have an emergency need for a visa, or you are requesting an H1B, H2B, H4, L, or certain J visa categories covered by Presidential Proclamation 10052, email Panama-Visas@state.gov and explain your emergency or why you should qualify for an exemption to the current suspension of services.
+- As of September 17, 2020, the Consular Section of the U.S. Embassy in Panama is able to process certain immigrant and non-immigrant visa services.
+If you have an emergency need for a visa, email Panama-Visas@state.gov and explain your emergency or why you should qualify for an exemption to the current suspension of services.

 - We are currently scheduling appointments for the following types of non-immigrant visas: students, crew-members, journalists, people with extraordinary abilities, artists, athletes, investors, diplomatic, and work visas.
 B1/B2 visa holders can also renew their visas by mail if they meet the requirements.
 Complete your application, pay for, and schedule your appointment at www.ustraveldocs.com/pa

 - We are also scheduling immigrant visa interviews for spouses, fiancés of U.S. citizens, and diversity visa applicants.
 Please contact Panama-IVisas@state.gov if you have questions or need assistance.

 - For updates from Panama’s Ministry of Health and COVID-19 resources, go to (in Spanish) https://yomeinformopma.org/